wp-plugins/add-to-any-subscribe/README.txt

 3. This is the drop-down menu showing the services available to the user within the Subscribe menu.
 Services are constantly added/updated.

 == Changelog ==

+= .9.9.2 =
+* Remove cobwebs.
+Seriously, it's been a while.
+* Update descriptions in settings
+* Update code style

 = .9.9.1 =
 * Fix critical issue affecting hard-coded placements using the template code function